 ./convertf -p convert.par

-One thing worth pointing out here: the TGENO files may appear to load in admixtools2 without throwing an obvious error, but in practice the results are not reliable.
+One thing worth pointing out here: the TGENO files may appear to load in admixtools2 without throwing an obvious error, but the results are not reliable.
 For example, basic f4 tests can come out non-significant where they would normally be significant.
 So even if it seems to “work”, it is better to convert first and avoid bad output.

 General Thoughts on V66